 Frequently asked questions.

 Pediatric mental health coaching is a supportive process that helps children and teens build skills to manage stress, emotions, relationships, and daily challenges.
 It is not therapy or a medical service but a coaching partnership designed to increase resilience, confidence, and healthy coping strategies.
-I focus on strengths and solutions, guiding young people to feel more empowered and capable in everyday life.
+We focus on strengths and solutions, guiding young people to feel more empowered and capable in everyday life.

 Coaching can support children and teens in areas such as: